FixMyBerlin/radschnellweg8-lb-wn.de/src/components/PageHome/data/README.md

   _only users with status ADMIN can copy data_

-- replace the data hold by surveyResultData in src/components/PageHome/data/survey-result-data.ts
+- replace the data hold by surveyResultDataCharts in src/components/PageHome/data/survey-result-data.ts

 ## Data update XLSX